JackMurdochMoore/JackMurdochMoore/index.md

 1. J. M. Moore\*, A. Karrech, and M. Small, “Improvements to local projective noise reduction through higher order and multiscale refinements,” _Chaos: An Interdisciplinary Journal of Nonlinear Science_, vol. 25, no. 6, p.
 063114, 2015.

 ## Projects
-1. J. M. Moore (principal investigator), “Uncovering and evaluating the empirical laws of complex systems,” _Ministry of Science and Technology of China_, Foreign Young Talents Program, 2023.
+1. J. M. Moore, “Uncovering and evaluating the empirical laws of complex systems,” _Ministry of Science and Technology of China_, Foreign Young Talents Program, 2023.
-1. J. M. Moore (principal investigator), “Causal network inference for realistically nonlinear and non-separable complex systems,” _National Natural Science Fund of China_, Research Fund for International Young Scientists, grant no. 12150410309, 2022.
+1. J. M. Moore, “Causal network inference for realistically nonlinear and non-separable complex systems,” _National Natural Science Fund of China_, Research Fund for International Young Scientists, grant no. 12150410309, 2022.